Richard G Elliott likeness

 Additional Information

 Richard and the Battalion arrived at Le Havre on the 21/03/1915 and were part of the 154th Brigade, 51st (Highland) Division when Richard fell at the Second Action of Givenchy, 15th - 16th of June 1915 : The 7th Division moved into the Givenchy sector shortly after their costly involvement in the Aubers Ridge and Festubert assaults.
 It proved to be a very difficult line to hold, being subject to constant mining, sniping and trench mortar activity.
-A decision was taken to make a large-scale attack on the German front between a point East of Givenchy to just South of Rue d’Ouvert, to capture some key points.
+A decision was taken to make a large-scale attack on the German front between a point East of Givenchy to just South of Rue d'Ouvert, to capture some key points.
 21st Brigade was selected to lead the attack, with two battalions in the front wave.
-On their right, the Canadians were to attack a strong point called "Dorchester" and forming a defensive flank near the Canal; on their left, the 51st (Highland) Division would move on Rue d’Ouvert from the north.
+On their right, the Canadians were to attack a strong point called "Dorchester" and forming a defensive flank near the Canal; on their left, the 51st (Highland) Division would move on Rue d'Ouvert from the north.
 To maintain contact between the main thrusts, the 1st Grenadier Guards of 20th Brigade would advance over the flat ground towards the village.
 After several postponements, the attack was fixed for the evening of the 15th June 1915.
-This was part of the Actions in the Spring and Summer of 1915 (Western Front), 15th June – 9th August 1915 : Localised operations seeking tactical advantage.
+This was part of the Actions in the Spring and Summer of 1915 (Western Front), 15th June - 9th August 1915 : Localised operations seeking tactical advantage.
 After the Battle of Neuve Chapelle, the French high command came to believe that the British could undertake an offensive action, not just fight a dogged defence.
 The prestige of the British in that operation, which was judged by all to have been a success even though it fell far short of the strategic goal of breaking through to Lille, rose considerably.
 It led to increased French pressure for the British army, still small and woefully under-gunned, to play an increasing part in offensive warfare.
 The Battles of Aubers and Festubert in May 1915 came as a result of this pressure, with woeful results.
-SEE PHOTOS x 42 FOR THE BATTALION WAR DIARY JUNE 1915 and PHOTOS x 9 FOR THE 51st (HIGHLAND) DIVISION JUNE 1915.
-Richard is listed as ELLIOT on the Memorial.
-He is also remembered in the St Augustine's Parish (book) Roll of Honour.
+SEE PHOTOS x 42 FOR THE BATTALION WAR DIARY JUNE 1915 and PHOTOS x 18 FOR THE 51st (HIGHLAND) DIVISION BOOK MARCH - JUNE 1915.
+Richard is listed as ELLIOT on the Coatbridge Memorial.
+He is also remembered in the St. Augustine's Parish (book) Roll of Honour.
 See photos for the Workington War Memorial.
 There are no names on the Workington Memorial.
+The War Memorial for the Borough of Workington, Cumbria can be found in the town's Vulcan Park.
+Although the names of the townsfolk who lost their lives during the First and Second World Wars have not been engraved on the memorial they are still here - inside the memorial.
+On the 24th June 1928 the original list of 554 names of the 'Fallen' of the First World War was placed inside a casket and sealed within the memorial.
+This symbolised a final resting place in their home town for the service men and women who had died in the 1914 - 1918 war.
+It was also a place of peace and quiet that their relatives and friends could visit and pay their respects.
 Also see photos for Richard's Medal Index Card, the 1901 and 1911 England Census (brothers mentioned in 1901.
-Just John in 1911), Richard's name on the Le Touret Memorial x 2, his Army Register of Soldiers Effects, his Service Medal and Award Rolls, his CWGC Grave Registration, his name on the Le Touret Memorial Panel List, Richard and his brother John's Pension Records x 3 and the Cameronians (Scottish Rifles) Cap Badge.
-Finally see photos for Richard's younger brother Lance Corporal John Elliott's Medal Index Card, his Army Register of Soldiers Effects, his Service Medal and Award Rolls x 2, his CWGC Grave Registration, his name on the Menin Gate Memorial Panel List, his name on the Menin Gate Memorial, the Menin Gate Memorial and the Alexandra, Princess of Wales’s Own Yorkshire Regiment (Green Howards) Cap Badge.
+Just John in 1911), Richard's name on the Le Touret Memorial, his Army Register of Soldiers Effects, his Service Medal and Award Rolls, his CWGC Grave Registration, his name on the Le Touret Memorial Panel List, Richard and his brother John's Pension Records x 3 and the Cameronians (Scottish Rifles) Cap Badge.
+See photos for Richard's younger brother Lance Corporal John Elliott's Medal Index Card, his Army Register of Soldiers Effects, his Service Medal and Award Rolls x 2, his CWGC Grave Registration, his name on the Menin Gate Memorial Panel List, his name on the Menin Gate Memorial, the Menin Gate Memorial and the Alexandra, Princess of Wales's Own Yorkshire Regiment (Green Howards) Cap Badge.
+Finally, see photos for the 51st (Highland) Division Order of Battle x 12 (the Division he was with when he died), Newspaper clipping x 5 (Coatbridge Express x 2 and Coatbridge Leader x 3), Richard remembered on the St. Michael's Church Roll of Honour in Workington, Cumberland x 2, Richard's younger brother John mentioned on the Carlin How War Memorial in North Yorkshire x 2 (John resided in Carlin How and was born and enlisted in Workington) and in the Church of St. Margaret of Antioch Roll of Honour, Brotton, North Yorkshire x 2.
+See photos x 3 for Poppy placed by myself at the Le Touret Memorial (along with 4 other men from the Coatbridge Memorial).

 Photos